FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system.md

 - Connect the UPS power cord to a source separate from the field system.
 - Connect a keyboard and mouse to the AV computer usb ports.
 - Note: the monitor power and DisplayPort cables should be already connected and coiled.
 Please do not disconnect and pack these.
 Simply connect the monitor to the power and DisplayPort cables.
+- If using the network box (UDM Pro)
+  - Connect the network box to port 7 of the AV switch for both internet and field access.
+- If an FTA decides to use an alternative setup
   - Connect the school internet to port 1 of the network switch.
   - Connect the FIRST field internet to port 2 of the network switch.
   - Connect the FIRST field network (10.0.100.0/5) to port 7 of the network switch.
 - Connect cameras to ports 14 and 15 of the network switch.
 - Connect the projector coax to the HDMI to SDI converter output.
 - Power on the UPS.